The Digital Piranesi

 Perhaps the most significant text in the image, though, is Piranesi’s signature, found in the lower right of the image and shown in the close-up above.
 Prefatory images in other works that are sometimes referred to as frontispieces are also called “dedicatory images” because these images (in the second and third volumes of his Antichità Romane and, as noted, the Prima Parte) include his dedications to patrons.
-This image is unique in this group because Piranesi announces himself as an individual artist rather than the gracious beneficiary of the generosity of an aristocrat or pope (Bevilacqua, 54-5).
+This image is unique in this group because Piranesi announces himself as an individual artist rather than the gracious beneficiary of the generosity of an aristocrat or pope (Bevilacqua 54-5).
 In an imitation of the ancient inscriptions elsewhere in the image, he emphatically unifies the creativity and labor of his craft: “PIRANESI.
 INV.
 INCI.”
-Below this inscription, outside of the plate’s boundary, is another signature: “Piranesi inventò, incise a Roma” [Designed by Piranesi, engraved in Rome].
-This repetition across image and margin, Latin and Italian, inscription and manuscript, returns to the boundaries that this image obscures between past and present, fantasy and reality, and culture and nature.
+Below this inscription, outside of the plate’s boundary, is another signature: “Piranesi inventò, incise a Roma.”
+With the verbs that signal his invention—“inventò,” “invenit”—which appear again only in the title page to the series, Piranesi is also signalling his status as a creator in a medium that, traditional signatures indicate, is more often associated with the mere copying of drawing (“disegnò,” “disegnavit”), the labor of carving (“scopsit,” “incise,” “incidit”), or, most commonly, the simple act of making (“fecit”).
+Repeating his status as a creator across image and margin, in Latin and Italian, with inscription and manuscript, he returns to the boundaries that this image obscures between past and present, fantasy and reality, and culture and nature.
 With these two signatures, Piranesi seems to suggest that his art, though, is unambiguously part of both the fantastical world the image depicts and the commercial art market that, after all, allows him to announce his independent status as an artist and author.
 (JB)

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.